CIVT-DT: From VTV to CTV

 In 2004, CIVT introduced "Chopper 9", the first full-time news helicopter in Vancouver.
-In January 2008, CTV began producing a Western Canada edition of Canada AM at the CIVT studios, hosted by Rena Heer; due to low ratings, it was cancelled in June of that year.
-Canada AM continued to air until 2011, when CTV's stations in Western Canada launched local morning newscasts known as CTV Morning Live; a noon newscast was also added at that time.
-After the 2010 Winter Olympics in Vancouver, portions of CTV's set in the International Broadcast Centre were repurposed to refresh CIVT's newsroom.
+In January 2008, CTV produced a Western Canada edition of Canada AM at the CIVT studios, hosted by Rena Heer; due to low ratings, it was cancelled in June of that year.
+Canada AM aired until 2011, when CTV's stations in Western Canada launched local morning newscasts known as CTV Morning Live; a noon newscast was also added at that time.
+In March 2010, the station unveiled an updated studio for its newscasts, incorporating components from the studio from CTV's coverage of the 2010 Winter Olympics.

-On December 7, 2010, Bill Good and Pamela Martin announced their resignation as anchors of the 6 p.m. newscast; they cited the decision not to make another long-term commitment in the form of a contract renewal at their ages, with Good cutting back to his radio show on CKNW.
+On December 7, 2010, Good and Martin announced their resignation as anchors of the 6 p.m. newscast as, amongst negotiations for contract renewals, they did not want to agree to long-term commitments due to their ages; Good also cut back to his radio show on CKNW.
 Mike Killeen and Tamara Taggart were announced as their replacements the next day and took over as anchors of the broadcast on January 3, 2011.
 Taggart—who had been at the station since its launch as VTV—and Killeen were let go as the main CTV News Vancouver at Six anchors in April 2018.
-Mi-Jung Lee and Scott Roberts were named replacement anchors; Roberts was dismissed in 2022, and Lee became the sole anchor for the 6 p.m. program.
+Lee and Roberts were named replacement anchors; Roberts was dismissed in 2022, and Lee became the sole anchor for the 6 p.m. program.

 CTV Vancouver was the first Canadian television station to win a Edward R. Murrow Award for overall excellence in a large market from the U.S. Radio Television Digital News Association, doing so in 2016.

-As part of a round of cuts across Bell Media in June 2023, co-owned CIVI-DT (channel 53) in Victoria ceased presenting its own local newscasts, which were replaced with a single half-hour 4:30 p.m. newscast (repeated at 6:00 and 11:00 p.m.) on weekdays, anchored from Vancouver.
+As part of a round of cuts across Bell Media in June 2023, co-owned CIVI-DT (channel 53) in Victoria ceased presenting its own local newscasts; these were replaced with a single half-hour 4:30 p.m. newscast (repeated at 6:00 and 11:00 p.m.) on weekdays, anchored from Vancouver.
 CTV Vancouver's weekend evening and weekday noon newscasts were canceled in another round of cuts in February 2024.